The BetterPlane Story

 In an age where your phone can order tacos from a drone, why are GA aircraft owners still managing their aircraft like it's 1955?

-But it wasn't just the frustration.
-Tracking what had been done, what was due, making sure nothing got missed.
-And that word, missed, kept taking me back to the same place.
+So I set out to fix it.
+But as I got deeper into the problem, tracking what had been done, what was due, making sure nothing got missed, that word kept taking me back to the same place.

-That's when I built BetterPlane.
+That's why I built BetterPlane.
 Not just because paper logbooks are a pain to manage, but because your aircraft's maintenance history is too important to leave to a filing cabinet and a good memory.
+Nothing should get missed.